-Warehouses and factories for rent in Harare East, Harare, are available at an average monthly price of $1,500, with starting rents from USD 900.
-These industrial properties typically offer a median land area of 2,000 ㎡ and a median building size of about 530 ㎡, with the largest properties reaching up to 801 ㎡ in size and land areas up to 10,000 ㎡.
+Warehouses and factories for rent in Harare East, Harare, offer industrial spaces with an average monthly rental price of $1,500.
+These properties typically have a median land area of 350 ㎡ and a median building size of about 625 ㎡, with the largest units reaching up to 960 ㎡ on land parcels as big as 10,000 ㎡.
+Rental prices start from around USD 1,400, making these options accessible for various business needs.

 | Property Size | Avg. price |